top of page

 • Sweeping and litter picking

 You’ll learn from gardener Dan Thomson and fellow volunteers, enjoy hot drinks and chats, and help shape the garden with your ideas.
+No previous experience needed.
+Got plants or seeds to donate?
+Bring them along - we’ll find them a home.

 Check all dates